oppia/oppia-web-developer-docs/Running-Tests.md

 **Other notes**

-Protractor has a screenshot reporting feature, but it needs to be enabled by seeing `_ADD_SCREENSHOT_REPORT` to true in
+Protractor has a screenshot reporting feature, but it needs to be enabled by setting `_ADD_SCREENSHOT_REPORT` to true in
 ```
     core/tests/protractor.conf.js
 ```